 This space too is devoid of activity.

-At the far end of the room, an odd quartet of individuals are arrayed in front of the second fireplace, its hearth aglow with a convincing simulation of flickering firelight.
-This, the more informal section of the room, is where, most often, real decision-making is conducted, relative to whatever business of State shuffles down to this level.
+At the far end of the room, an odd quartet of individuals are arrayed in front of the second black marble fireplace, its hearth aglow with a convincing simulation of firelight.
+This, the more informal section of the room, is where real decision-making is most often conducted, relative, that is, to whatever business of State shuffles down to this level.

 In counterpoint, a man in the uniform of a Russian Army colonel is seated to his left in a sturdy, straight-backed chair.
 His hands rest on his thighs and his mien, though solemn, has a feral intensity.

 The last occupant presents a gangly stick figure poised behind the Vice President.
 An advisor of some kind by his placement.
 His dour demeanor and anachronistic wire-rimmed glasses accentuate an already prevailing sense of out-of-place-ness.

 The general’s voice is throttled somewhat by the constraints of his clothing.
 “They would certainly be my first choice in the matter.
 Their technological preeminence is unquestionable, despite the fact their acronym is a joke they themselves obviously don’t get.”